UKCloud/documentation/articles/email/email-gs.md

 title: Getting Started Guide for Email and Collaboration as a Service
 description: Provides information to get up and running with Email and Collaboration as a Service
 services: email
-author: Sue Highmoor
+author: shighmoor
-reviewer: mperry
+reviewer: bchallis
-lastreviewed: 28/10/2019
+lastreviewed: 17/03/2021

 toc_rootlink: Getting Started
 toc_sub1: